Tips for making the easiest possible transfers across the city centre when travelling between Euston and the other major stations in central London.

 There is only one exit from Euston’s underground station, so when you step off a Northern or Victoria line train and follow the ‘Way Out’ signs, you will ultimately pass through the Underground ticket hall, which is beneath the main station’s concourse.

-A series of escalators connect the platforms that the trains on both the Northern line (City branch) and Victoria line trains will arrive at to the ticket hall, and lifts (elevators) are also available
+A series of escalators connect the platforms that the trains on both the Northern line (City branch) and Victoria line trains will arrive at to the ticket hall, and lifts (elevators) are also available.

-However a combination of a short flight of stairs + an escalator provides the access from the platforms that the Northern line (Charing + branch) will arrive at = and a lift (elevator) isn't available from this part of the Underground station.
+However a combination of a short flight of stairs + an escalator provides the access from the platforms that the Northern line (Charing + branch) will arrive at - and a lift (elevator) isn't available from this part of the Underground station.

-If you use the escalator which lead up to the Underground station's ticket hall, once you have passed through the ticket gates in the Underground station, straight ahead will be the passage which leads to the concourse at the station.
+If you use the escalator which leads up to the Underground station's ticket hall, once you have passed through the ticket gates in the Underground station, straight ahead will be the passage which leads to the concourse at the station.

 Over to the right in this passage are some less obvious lifts (elevators), which also go up to the main concourse.